lexicHQ/smartloop/README.md

 smartloop-cli project select
 ```

-In order to set `temparature` of your conversation, which ranges from 0.0 to 1.0, use the following command:
+In order to set `temperature` of your conversation, which ranges from 0.0 to 1.0, use the following command:

 ```bash
 smartloop project set --id=project_id --temp=0.3